pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1052 Threat and Security

+Today for the afternoon after my job, I learn a lot about threat security and cybersecurity themes, well I was practice English too with others persons.

 ##### Day 1051 Learning and Reading

 Well this day I read a lot about some topics for the work and a personal book about minimalism.